ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 output and both the predictive and target periods are the same for this process, the order in which periods are processed is unimportant.

+### 4.6 Manual Construction Imputation

+If a manual construction value is currently held for the contributor and response is missing for the same period, then the predictive period for period `p` is `p` and the predictive value is manual construction value.
+Records imputed using this process will be marked `MC`.

 For Copyright information, please see LICENCE.